 I love to bake and make breads, candies and fancy cookies.
 And Target has a decent selection of starter items for such a hobby — better than my grocery store by far.

 But unless I’m in a huge hurry, I’m always going to hit up a specialty cake supply store for the unusual cookie cutters, gel food colorings, specialty pans and other accessories that I may need.
-I’ve noticed that Target does have some of these items on their website, but they’re often not sold in stores.
+I’ve noticed that Target does have some of these items on its website, but they’re often not sold in Target stores.

 Plus, nothing beats that sugary smell of a true cake supply shop — pure heaven.